freesewing/markdown/newsletter/2021q3/en.md

 # 🤷 Gender is an anti-pattern

+To be clear: When I say *anti-pattern*, I am not talking about sewing patterns.
 An anti-pattern is a term used in technology to label a common approach that is counter-productive.
 In other words, when a poor solution is nevertheless a popular one, we call that an anti-pattern.